Skip to main content

 You can use the /v1/redact endpoint for FPE redaction.

-Copy the Default Token, Config ID, and Domain values from the Redact Overview page in the Pangea User Console and use them in your call to the /v1/redact endpoint.
+Copy the Default Token, Config ID, and Domain values from the Redact Overview page in your Pangea User Console and use them in your call to the /v1/redact endpoint.

 export PANGEA_DOMAIN="aws.us.pangea.cloud"